tolgakuntman/rdma-hw-pipeline/docs/project/part1_ethernet/rgmii_phy.md

 This chapter documents the RGMII-based Ethernet PHY used in the KR260 PL Ethernet interface and how it is configured and used together with the **AXI 1G/2.5G Ethernet Subsystem (PG138)** and our Vitis software.

 The focus is on:
+- Different types of Media-independent interfaces (MII) and their properties
 - What RGMII actually is (signals, timing, clocking).
-- How the **TI DP83867** PHY on the KR260 is wired and configured.
+- How the **TI DP83867IR** PHY on the KR260 is wired and configured.
-- How MDIO is used from software to control the PHY (BMCR/BMSR, autonegotiation, etc.).
 - How the PHY and MAC (AXI Ethernet IP) interact to produce a working 1 Gbps link.

+The PHY can be explained through its two main interfaces: MDIO and RGMII.
+I already have a separate section dedicated to MDIO, where I describe how the PHY is configured and how its status is monitored.
+This section will focus on RGMII, which is the primary data path between the MAC and the PHY and the most important connection between them.
+That is why I chose to include PHY in the title of this section instead of MDIO.

 ---

 ## 1. KR260 Ethernet Hardware Overview

-The KR260 carrier card integrates two PL-based Gigabit Ethernet interfaces implemented through **RGMII** and connected to two discrete PHY devices.
+The KR260 integrates two PL-based Gigabit Ethernet interfaces implemented through **RGMII** and connected to two discrete PHY devices.
 These interfaces form the physical entry point for all Ethernet frames used in our PL-side data pipeline.

 This section summarizes the hardware components involved and how Ethernet signals reach the FPGA fabric.